 How to Set Up YouTube Parental Controls

 Before we move on to ways to set parental controls on YouTube, let’s first find out what is the reason why you need it so badly.
-Even though many parents have always been concerned about YouTube safety, these disturbances have skyrocketed after Logan Paul’s video that has been published.
-In that video, he walked in a famous Japan’s “suicide” forest and showed a body hanging on a tree.
+Even though many parents have always been concerned about YouTube safety, these disturbances skyrocketed after Logan Paul’s video was published.
+In that video, he walked into a famous Japan’s “suicide” forest and showed a body hanging on a tree.
 This video launched a big wave of resentment and made many parents think of what their kids really watch on YouTube.

 Another frightening series of videos that appeared on YouTube is called “Elsagate.”
 This is a poisonous type of content that is presented as kid’s content.

 These are only two examples of poisonous content that your kids can find accidentally.
-Even though YouTube algorithms improve, they still can be tricked by creators.
-You can find malicious content sneak into the YouTube Kids app, so relying only on YouTube parental controls makes the content safer for your child, but the risk is still there.
+Even though YouTube algorithms have improved, they still can be tricked by creators.
+You can find malicious content sneaking into the YouTube Kids app, so relying only on YouTube parental controls makes the content safer for your child, but the risk is still there.

 What You Should Do

 - Check which content your kid watches yourself.
 YouTube allows its users to create playlists and subscribe to certain channels with acceptable content.
-You can find millions of kind, pleasant and educational videos for kids.
-Here is why we suggest controlling content your child can watch on YouTube.
-Agree with your kid that they can access YouTube after your permission and let them watch those videos you know are safe.
+You can find millions of kind, pleasant, and educational videos for kids.
+Here is why we suggest controlling the content your child can watch on YouTube.
+Agree with your kid that they can access YouTube after your permission, and let them watch those videos you know are safe.

 - Switch off the autoplay function.
 You don’t know which video will be offered to your kid next, so to protect your child from unwanted videos, disable autoplay.
 You can also edit the list of recommended videos and delete from the list those videos you find suspicious.